Navy not looking for moral victories after keeping it close against No. 2 Cincinnati

 “The end of the half, the beginning of the second half, probably put us in a hole we couldn’t overcome. … When you are playing the No. 2 team in the country, you have to take some chances.
 You can’t play scared.”

 Niumatalolo said during the week that his offense needed to string together long drives to keep the No. 6 scoring offense in the nation on the sideline.
-That worked for a half and Navy led the time of possession by nearly nine more minutes in those first two quarters and finished the game possessing the ball just under 19 minutes more than Cincinnati.
+That worked for a half.
+Navy led in time of possession by nearly nine minutes after two quarters and finished the game possessing the ball just under 19 minutes more than Cincinnati.

-Things continued to spiral after the break as Navy got the ball first and moved to midfield thanks to Cincinnati jumping offside on fourth down for the second time in the game.
-The Mids, however, couldn’t convert fourth and four from the Bearcats’ 44-yard line.
-Four snaps later, Jerome Ford went untouched for a 43-yard touchdown run to take a 20-10 lead with 7:39 left in the third quarter.
+Things continued to spiral after the break.
+Navy got the ball first and moved to midfield after Cincinnati jumped offside on fourth down for the second time in the game.
+The Mids, however, couldn’t convert fourth and four from the Cincinnati 44-yard line.
+Four snaps later, Jerome Ford went untouched on a 43-yard touchdown run to give the Bearcats a 20-10 lead with 7:39 left in the third quarter.

-Navy promptly went three-and-out, and Riley Riethman’s 33-yard punt was returned 19 yards to give Cincinnati the ball at the Navy 45-yard line.
-Ridder completed a three-yard touchdown pass to Whyle 11 plays later to take a 27-10 lead with 1:13 left in the third quarter.
+Navy promptly went three-and-out, and Riley Riethman’s 33-yard punt was returned 19 yards to give Cincinnati the ball at the Navy 45.
+Ridder completed a three-yard touchdown pass to Whyle 11 plays later to give the Bearcats a 27-10 lead with 1:13 left in the third quarter.

 “I think it just shows that we can play with anybody,” said Navy slotback Kai Puailoa-Rojas, who finished with two catches for 47 yards.
 “We don’t really care who comes in or who we’re against.
 Obviously, they’re the No. 2 team in the nation.
 We gave them a pretty good run.
 Just use that confidence going forward that we can play with anybody.”

-The Mids added a field goal midway through the fourth quarter and Lavatai dived in for a score with 50 seconds left.
-Glenn, who led the team with a career-high 11 tackles and had an interception, recovered the onside kick to give a glimmer of hope, but Lavatai threw a pick with 25 seconds remaining.
+The Mids added a field goal midway through the fourth quarter, and Lavatai dived in for a score with 50 seconds left.
+Glenn, who led the team with a career-high 11 tackles and had an interception, recovered an onside kick to provide a glimmer of hope, but Lavatai threw a pick with 25 seconds remaining.

 Lavatai threw for a career-high 116 yards and rushed for 22 yards and two touchdowns.
 Isaac Ruoss ran for a team-high 80 yards as the Midshipmen posted 192 rushing yards.
 Diego Fagot totaled nine tackles and 2½ for loss.

-Cincinnati entered the game scoring 50-plus in back-to-back games.
-Ford, the back-to-back AAC offensive player of the week, managed just 90 rushing yards, but 43 of them came on the long touchdown run.
+Cincinnati entered Saturday scoring 50-plus in back-to-back games.
+Ford, the back-to-back AAC offensive player of the week, managed just 90 rushing yards, but 43 of them came on the touchdown run.
 Ridder threw for just 176 yards and two touchdowns.
 Whyle had 60 receiving yards and the two scores.
-The Bearcats’ 271 yards were the fewest by the team in 19 games.
+The Bearcats’ 271 yards were their fewest in 19 games.

 Glenn said the game plan was to “kill the run and control the pass.”